1 Timothy 5

 if she is at least sixty years old

-and is well known for good deeds
+and well known for good deeds

 such as bringing up children